Typical Culinary of NTT

 20 Tourist Spots Hits Larantuka, East Flores

-Although processed using the basic ingredients of papaya leaves, you don't need to worry because this papaya leaf dish has a delicious taste not bitter.
+Even though the preparation uses papaya leaves, you don't need to worry because this papaya leaf dish has a delicious taste. not bitter.

 Why?
 Because previously it has been neutral with salt water soaking ingredients.

-To process this dish, this dish will be sauteed using simple spices.
-In addition, this rumpu rampe vegetable is also a daily staple for the local NTT community.
-To make it more delicious, this typical NTT culinary is compatible with Larantuka's special chili sauce and fried fish.
+To prepare this dish, it will be stir-fried using simple spices.
+Apart from that, this rumpu rampe vegetable is also a daily food staple for the local NTT community.
+To make it even more delicious, this typical NTT culinary dish is suitable to pair with Larantuka's special chili sauce and fried fish.

 keep reading: Want to know why flores has the nickname land of flowers? »